JupiterOne/sdk/docs/development.md

 ### Auto-magic behind the framework

-#### Logging
+#### Event reporting

-When running an integration via the CLI tool will automatically log out information about the state changes that the integration.
-This allows for developers to keep track of what phase and step an integration is performing without the need to explicily add logging information themselves.
+When running an integration, debug information will automatically be logged to `stdout` about the `phase` and `step` being run.
+This allows for developers to keep track of how the integration is progressing without the need to explicitly add logging information themselves.

+When the integration is run with context about an integration instance (via the `run` command exposed by the [The CLI](# The CLI)), the transitions between each `phase` and `step` are also published to JupiterOne via the `jobLog` utility.

 #### Data collection